Swine Flu FAQ

 Answers to your questions about swine flu.

-Adults should seek urgent medical attention if they have:
+Children should be given urgent medical attention if they:

-- Flu-like symptoms that improve, but then come back with worsening fever or cough
+- Have flu-like symptoms that improve but then return with fever and a worse cough

 Have a fever and then have a seizure or sudden mental or behavioral change.